Critters that Fool All Year Around

 Bargibanti Pygmy Seahorse (Hippocampus bargibanti)

 Imagine the surprise of scientist Georges Bargibant when in 1969 as he was about to dissect a Muricella gorgonian fan in his laboratory he discovered a pair of tiny seahorses staring back at him.
 This was the first species of pygmy seahorse ever to be discovered and the following year the species was named officially by Whitely as Bargibant’s pygmy seahorse.
-These masters of foolery are so cleverly disguised that they are extremely difficult to spot.
+Pygmy seahorse is the master of foolery that are so cleverly disguised that they are extremely difficult to spot.
 They only grow to 2.7cm and they cleverly eat from the gorgonian on which they live which causes them to develop “tubercles” which are the wart like lumps the same as which grow on the fan and completes their camouflage.
 There is no fooling this little hippocampus!

 Robust Ghost Pipefish (Solenostomus cyanopterus)

 This cryptic critter fools predators (and divers) in to believing it is nothing more than an innocent piece of drifting sea grass.
 With color variations which range from red, green, purplish, yellow or brown and with darker mottling it is perfectly matched to be any age of sea grass, fresh or decaying.
 Its flat leaf like body and short paddle-like tail add to the camouflage and make even its movements a perfect fit too.
 In Lembeh, we find robust ghost pipefish in shallower waters and it is often spotted in pairs so if you see one, don’t be fooled into thinking it’s alone!